FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R25

-We can now push this changes to the central repository.
+The changes can be pushed to the central repository now.
 We could also check the changes that will be pushed, before pushing them, using the hg outgoing command.

 ..
 L26